 The following information is intended as a guide for patients who have undergone laparoscopic or open inguinal hernia surgery.
 Laparoscopic inguinal hernia surgery is performed via three (3) small incisions in the lower abdomen, while open surgery is performed via a single larger groin incision.

-Your wounds are covered with an outer waterproof dressing and beneath there is a row of steri strips.
+Your wounds are covered with an outer waterproof dressing .
 You can shower normally with these dressings in place.
-The outer dressings can be removed after 48 hours and the steri strips left in place until they start to lift off.
+The dressings can be removed after 7 days .
 There are no stitches to be removed.

 Bruising of the penis and scrotum is common and resolves within a few weeks.
 Some patients develop a hard swelling at the site of the hernia repair.
 This is usually a simple fluid collection, which resolves after a few weeks.

 It is normal to have significant pain for the first few days after surgery.
 This is best treated with a combination of Panadol two (2) tablets every 4-6 hours and Nurofen two (2) tablets every 8 hours.
 It is unusual to require stronger analgesics.
-Panadeine Forte two (2) tablets every 8 hours can be used for more severe pain, but this is both sedating and constipating.
-You should check with you specialist that it is appropriate for you to take Ibupfrofen / Nurofen.
+Palexia IR or Endone can be used as per a prescription for more severe pain, but these may be both sedating and constipating.

 You should not drive for five (5) days after surgery.

 Most people are fit to resume sedentary occupations after 5-7 days.
 If your job involves more physical demands you should discuss this specifically with your doctor.